picoHz/mediatype/README.md

 ## Construction

-`MediaType` is const-construtible.
-It can be defained as a constant.
+`MediaType` is const-constructible.
+It can be defined as a constant.

 Predefind names and values are defined in [`names`](https://docs.rs/mediatype/latest/mediatype/names/index.html) and [`values`](https://docs.rs/mediatype/latest/mediatype/values/index.html) modules.